-The training process used embedded re-estimation via the Baum-Welch algorithm [10], applied in three phases: • Training from flat-start HMMs, initialised to the global
+The training process used embedded re-estimation via the Baum-Welch algorithm [10], applied in three phases:

-- means of all the training data, to produce single-mixture - phoneme, silence, and short-pause models.
-Disambiguation of alternative pronunciations (including presence or absence of inter-word pauses) followed by retraining of the models. - Disambiguation as before, and an increase in the number of duplication of each existing mixture), followed by final retraining of the full models.
-Baum-Welch training was iterated four times at each stage.
+- Training from flat-start HMMs, initialised to the global means of all the training data, to produce single-mixture phoneme, silence, and short-pause models. - Disambiguation of alternative pronunciations (including presence or absence of inter-word pauses) followed by retraining of the models. - Disambiguation as before, and an increase in the number of mixtures in appropriate states (using a randomised duplication of each existing mixture), followed by final retraining of the full models.

+Four Baum-Welch iterations were performed at each stage.